starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/syntax.rst

 .. tested-code:: cairo syntax_reference

     let ref_name : ref_type = ref_expr

 where ``ref_type`` is a type and ``ref_expr`` is some Cairo expression.

-Reference can be rebound, which means that TODO.
+Reference can be rebound, which means that an expression can be reassigned to a different value.
+See :ref:`reference_rebinding`.

+.. tested-code:: cairo syntax_reference_rebinding

+    let a = 7 # A is initially bound to the value 7.
+    let a = 8 # A is now bound to the value 8.

+References can be revoked, which means that if there is a conflict between the value assigned to an expression at different points branched code, the reference becomes unavailable.
+See :ref:`revoked_references`. for more information.

+.. tested-code:: cairo syntax_revoked_references

+    func foo():
+        let x == 0
+        let a = 7 # A is initially bound to the value 7.

+        jmp case_2 if x == 0

+        case_1:
+        let a = 23
+        jump common_final_path:

+        case_2:
+        let a = 8

+        common_final_path:
+        # A cannot be accessed, because it has conflicting values: 23 vs 8.

+        return()
+    end

 .. _syntax_structs: